nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `schedule INDEX m/DESCRIPTION @ DATE_TIME`

 * Adds the client at the specified `INDEX`, and the `DATE_TIME` of the meeting, to the schedule list.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed client list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `DATE_TIME` refers to the date and time of the scheduled meeting
 * `DATE_TIME` should be inputted in the specific datetime format `yyyy-mm-dd HH:MM`